 I started this blog on January 1, 2014, to track personal injury verdicts in Multnomah County.
 I did it for my own curiosity as a trial lawyer and to offer information to clients and potential clients.
 Every personal injury case tried to verdict in Multnomah County is summarized in this blog.
 I think part of being a good trial lawyer is being willing to learn from the successes and failures of others.
 If after reading this blog you have questions about trials or any of the listed results, please call me for a free consultation at 503-546-8812.

-Defense Verdict Biopsy Case
+Defense Verdict in Delayed Infection Diagnosis Case